Naon no Yaon: History

 After 17 years, the sixth Naon no Yaon was held on April 29, 2008.
 A special act composed of former members of the disbanded bands Princess Princess and Zone was widely advertised for the event.
 Nanase Aikawa, Jill from Personz, and Yu-ki from TRF were some of the other performers.
 Attended by an audience of 3,000, the event lasted 5 hours and featured 61 people in total, all of whom appeared on stage to perform "Toriaezu Rock 'n' Roll" by Carmen Maki & Oz as the final song.
 A concert DVD was released in October 2008.

 Naon no Yaon was revived in 2013 in conjunction with the 90th anniversary of Hibiya Open-Air Concert Hall.
 The festival has been held at the venue on April 29 annually since.
 An exception being the 2016 festival, which took place on June 12.
 In 2015, a summer edition of Naon no Yaon was held on August 23 after the normal festival.
 The 2020 edition was cancelled due to the COVID-19 pandemic in Japan.
 Naon no Yaon 2021 was held without an in-person audience due to the continued pandemic, but became the first to be livestreamed worldwide.
+Due to the renovation of Hibiya Open-Air Concert Hall, it was announced that the 2025 festival would be the last at the venue.
+The following year's installment is scheduled to be held at Yokohama Buntai in Yokohama.